cheshire-cat-ai/docs/mkdocs/quickstart/introduction.md

 The `Mad Hatter` is the component that manages plugins.

 ## Sharing Plugins
-If desired, you can publish your `Plugins` on a public registry.
+If desired, you can publish your `Plugins` on the public registry.
 Other users will be able to install them with just a single click from the Admin Portal.

 ## Admin Portal